Knguyen-dev/inventory-app/README.md

 - BOOK MARK:
+- Adding functionality is done, working on updating functionality

 1. Add functionality: Have an add button on every 'list' page.
 This button leads to a "form" page, where you can add a new item.
   - Adding a category should be easy as it shouldn't depend on other models.
   - For adding a item, the user must choose an existing category and an existing seller for that item.
 We